Contact Your Local IRS Office

 Tax return preparation services are not available at TAC offices.
 You can take advantage of free tax preparation using Free File or Free File Fillable Forms or through a Volunteer Income Tax Assistance/Tax Counseling for the Elderly site in your community.
 For detailed information on services offered at each TAC location, click on the state below and then click on the Services Provided link for the TAC you plan to visit.

 Tax Forms can be viewed, downloaded and printed from IRS.gov anytime.
 A limited number of printed tax products are available at some TACs, however the 2014 Publication 17, and certain other products like Form 1040 EZ and Form 1099-Misc are NOT available at TACs this year.
-Check the services offered at the TAC you plan to visit for more information.

 In-person Document Review Provided for Form W-7 Applicants